Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Running back

-OK, so the Seahawks really miss Chris Carson.
+OK, so, another game without him made clear how much the Seahawks miss Chris Carson.

-Maybe we should have know that.
-But on this day it became really, really clear as Seattle rushed for just 57 yards on 17 attempts and never really seemed to be a factor.
+On a day when Seattle could really have used some time-consuming drives to keep the other offense off the field, the Seahawks couldn’t really get much of a running game going, with just 57 yards on 17 attempts and 35 on eight from the running backs in the first half.

-DeeJay Dallas again got the start with Carson and Carlos Hyde out due to injuries.

-Dallas was fortunate to get away with an apparent illegal motion deep in Buffalo territory on the Seahawks’ first touchdown drive and was taken out of the game for a while.
+DeeJay Dallas again got the start with Carson and Carlos Hyde out due to injuries but was taken out of the game for a while as Seattle went to Travis Homer and Alex Collins, possibly as a result of a couple of seemingly mental blunders (Dallas was fortunate to get away with an apparent illegal motion deep in Buffalo territory on the Seahawks’ first touchdown drive).

-Travis Homer showed nice receiving ability, but the Seahawks miss Carson’s toughness.
+Homer is an effective third-down back, as his late 50-yard catch-and-run showed.
+But Seattle needs Carson to really be the offense it wants to be.

 Grade: C